 Emergency Dental Care in Katy TX

-A dental emergency is a condition which involves problems with teeth, gums or soft tissues of the oral cavity which may require immediate treatment from a dentist.
+A dental emergency is a condition which involves problems with the teeth, gums or soft tissues of the oral cavity which may require immediate treatment from a dentist.
 Dentistry does not specify conditions which can be considered as an emergency.
-Toothache, knocked out tooth, chipped tooth and injury to tongue or gums are commonly considered dental emergencies which require treatment.
-At McKaskle Family Dentistry, emergency dental conditions are treated on priority.
-Our dental team takes quick steps to relieve patients from pain and conducts necessary dental treatment to ensure that patients are safe and the problem does not reoccur.
+Toothache, knocked out tooth, chipped tooth and injury to the tongue or gums are commonly considered dental emergencies which require treatment.
+At McKaskle Family Dentistry, emergency dental conditions are treated on a priority basis.
+Our dental team takes quick steps to relieve patients from pain and conducts necessary dental treatments to ensure that patients are safe and the problem does not reoccur.
 People of Katy, TX and other cities around have relied on our emergency dentistry care.
-Call us and make an appointment if you or any of your family member is facing a dental problem which needs to be treated immediately.
+Call us and make an appointment if you or any of your family members are facing a dental problem which needs to be treated immediately.

 Dental Emergency – How to handle it?

-Dental emergencies are conditions which may require immediate attention from dental professional.
+Dental emergencies are conditions which may require immediate attention from a dental professional.
 If ignored, the condition may worsen the oral health of a person and may have long term consequences.
-Patients can be aware of certain important steps which can help them face a dental emergency without panicking.
-Gauze and pain-killers are few things which may be required during a dental emergency.
+Patients can be aware of certain important steps which can help them when they face a dental emergency without panicking.
+Gauze and pain-killers are a few things which may be required during a dental emergency.

-- Patients can use over-the-counter painkillers to reduce pain caused from a toothache.
-If the pain is severe patients should visit the dentist immediately.
-Patients can clean the mouth with warm water before visiting the dentist.
+- Patients can use over-the-counter painkillers to reduce the pain caused from a toothache.
+If the pain is severe, patients should visit the dentist immediately.
+You can rinse your mouth with warm water before visiting the dentist.